Ayushbatwada/Plivo/README.md

 Send **x-access-token** and **x-caller-id** in headers for authentication post login

-Admin can have access to create, edit and change the status of services and incidents So to make someone as admin to call this api - **<server_base_url>/admin/:userId - Replace :usedId with original id**
+Only Admin can have access to create, edit and change the status of services and incidents So to make someone as admin, call this api - **<server_base_url>/admin/:userId - Replace :usedId with original id**

 # Frontend ReadMe